2004 Cincinnati Bengals season

 The 2004 Cincinnati Bengals season was the team's 37th year in professional football and its 35th with the National Football League (NFL).
 The Bengals began to focus on the future, trading All-Pro running back Corey Dillon to the New England Patriots.
 That cleared the way for Rudi Johnson to start at running back.
 Carson Palmer was given the starting quarterback job.
+He sat out the 2003 season, making 2004 his rookie year.
 Palmer and the young Bengals would struggle early, losing five of their first seven games.
 As the season wore on, the Bengals began to hit their stride, as they climbed back to .500, at 6–6, before a sprained knee sent Palmer to the sidelines during a 35–28 road loss to the eventual Super Bowl champion New England Patriots.

 With wins in their final two games, the Bengals would finish 8–8 for the second year in a row.
 Rudi Johnson finished sixth in the NFL in rushing with 1,454 yards, giving Bengals fans hope for the future.

 This season would see the Bengals make their first appearance on Monday Night Football since 1992, a win at home against the Denver Broncos on October 25.